🔒 Camino Price Lock 🔒2024 Camino tours at 2023 prices until AugustView trips

 Traveller Rating

-This is a small market town located in the Corrèze Department of central France.
+This is a small market town located in the Correze Department of central France.
 The town is mainly built of the local deep red sandstone.
-Accommodation: A comfortable 2 star Logis hotel with pool near the centre.
+Accommodation: Le Relais du Quercy is a comfortable 2 * Logis hotel with pool near the centre.

 Meals: D

 Over undulating country to Curemonte, a mediaeval village where the writer Colette once lived.
 The day ends with a long descent of an ancient cobbled mule-track into Beaulieu.
 The town is built on the right bank of the Dordogne and owes its fame to the Romanesque church of the former Benedictine monastery.
-Make sure you take the time to visit the Abbey Church with its magnificent doorway.
-Accommodation: A well-appointed 2 star hotel in a quiet street, close to the Dordogne, where you can dine overlooking the water on a summer’s evening.
+Make sure you take the time to visit the abbey church with its magnificent doorway.
+Accommodation: Hotel Le Beaulieu is a well-appointed 3 * hotel in a quiet street, close to the Dordogne, where you can dine overlooking the water on a summer’s evening.

 Meals: B,D